Multiple Choice Questions based Multi-Interest Policy Learning for Conversational Recommendation: Experiments

 \section{Experiments}

-To fully demonstrate the superiority of our method\footnote{Our code and data will be released for research purpose.}, we conduct experiments to verify the following four research questions (RQ): \begin{itemize}[leftmargin=*] \item \textbf{(RQ1)}: Compared with the state-of-the-art methods, does our framework achieve better performance?
+To fully demonstrate the superiority of our method, we conduct experiments to verify the following four research questions (RQ): \begin{itemize}[leftmargin=*] \item \textbf{(RQ1)}: Compared with the state-of-the-art methods, does our framework achieve better performance?